nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for BookCoin.

 1. Run java -jar bookingapp.jar via your terminal (preferred).
 Alternatively, double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
    Note how the app contains some sample data.
-This is for you to test our app with, and you may delete them using the `clear` command when you are ready to use the app for your own purposes. <br><br>
+This is for you to test out the commands first, and you may delete them using the `clear` command when you are ready to use the app for your own purposes. <br><br>
    ![Ui](images/Ui_Booking_1.3.png) <br><br>